 Why do you want to increase downloads?
-Next to textual factors, the next app ranking criteria are measure of popularity.
-The number of individuals who have downloaded your app so far is a key indication of authority, credibility and trust and these are primary consideration in app store ranking.
+Next to textual factors, the next app ranking criteria are measures of popularity.
+The number of individuals who have downloaded your app so far is a key indicator of authority, credibility, and trust and these are the primary consideration in app store ranking.

 Ranking high in Google Play and Apple App Store is also dependent on the spike trends in the number of downloads that your app gets.
-If you get significant number of downloads within a relatively short period of time, you will rank well in both categorized and general lists, as well as for keywords that are indicated in your app description.
+If you get a significant number of downloads within a relatively short period of time, you will rank well in both categorized and general lists, as well as for keywords that are indicated in your app description.
 However, this aspect in your mobile store optimization does not mean you can just launch, get good download numbers and leave.
-There are many platforms that look into historical data such as week on week growth percentage.
+There are many platforms that look into historical data such as week-on-week growth percentages.

 Another reason why you just can launch and leave is the fact that Google Play Store and Apple App Store collate data on the number of people that uninstalled your app and those who are not really using it.
 You can perform well in app store rankings today, but you can lose this rapidly if these app markets detect a huge increase in uninstallation.

 Lastly, you should pay attention to how users are rating and reviewing your app.
 Different app markets use the keywords in reviews to rank mobile applications in varying degrees, but what’s important is that reviews play a crucial role in terms of influencing users to install your app.
 Ratings are also important as highly rated apps are usually ranked higher than poorly rated ones.